AxelArango/Rrandom/README.md

-# Random
+# Rrandom
-Random is a light package to get a random fact from wikipedia every time you run the random_fact() function.
+Rrandom is a light package to get a random fact from wikipedia every time you run the random_fact() function.